Hey Planning Mashers!

 First of all, it’s a great time saver.
 Bullet Journal can save you a ton of time, BUT! you need to give it time as well.
 Even with minimalist spreads, it still takes some time and imagination.

-If you don’t really have any time, using a printable can be amazing, just hit the button on your printer and you spread is ready.
+If you don’t really have any time, using a printable can be amazing, just hit the button on your printer, and your spread is ready.

 Finally, using printables can help you with developing your own style.
 This can be your first little step.
 Just try to add a little bit of something to your printable spreads, your favorite colors, stickers, washi tapes, what have you.